Berlin street art tour

 • Private tour in English.

-• Recommended duration: 3 hours
+• Recommended duration of tour: 3 hours.

 • Optional: a Berlin coffee break!